Helpful tips to be Your Own Best Medical Researcher

 Qualitative studies don’t collect numerical data like the others.
 If you want to find out what life is like on Lupron, you interview lots of men on the drug and get the big picture.
 The opposite is quantitative, where numerical data is collected.

 Naturally, it makes sense to have lots of subjects in any study so you don’t get fooled by chance.
 For instance, you could flip a coin twice, get heads twice, and wrongly conclude that all coin flips will be heads.
 So big studies are better than small ones.
 The number of subjects in a study is known as n.
-As you’ll see on Tuesday, small ‘n’s make results suspect.
+Small ‘n’s make results suspect.

 There are studies of studies as well: A Meta-analysis will review and combine several similar studies to make the results even more convincing.
 A Literature review will review many studies, pick the best, and create a summary for us.